Why is promoting mental health at work important?

 - Better working relationships between employees and leadership

-Frequently asked questions about mental health in the workplace
+The answers to these frequently asked questions can provide you with more information about promoting mental health in the workplace :

 How does mental health affect an employee’s performance?